 8. Fly a kite.
-The Kite Society of Great Britain's website lists a number of groups that regularly meet for special flying days with experienced members who offer advice and assistance.
+The Kite Society of Great Britain can point you to a number of groups that regularly meet for special flying days with experienced members who offer advice and assistance.
 Some also run kite-making workshops.

 9. Try a beach holiday.
-When they hit the sand, children find a multitude of ways to exercise, including games, swimming and plenty of running around.
+When they hit the sand, children find a multitude of ways to exercise, including games, swimming, and plenty of running around.
 Or try an activity-based holiday.
-Read more about healthy holidays with children and activity holidays.

 10. The National Parks website has lists of events such as guided walks and children's fun days for fresh ideas for active days out.

-It’s just as important to make sure the lunchbox your child takes to school provide a healthy, balanced lunch as when they eat at home.
+It's just as important to make sure the lunchbox your child takes to school provides as healthy and balanced a lunch as what they would eat at home.

 This means plenty of foods that contain the nutrients that children need, and fewer foods that are high in sugar and saturated fat.

 Learn about the healthy foods basics in Good food and diet.

 A balanced packed lunch should contain:

-- A dairy item.
-This could be cheese or yoghurt.
+- a dairy item – this could be cheese or a yoghurt

 - vegetables or salad and a portion of fruit